10 File I/O (Input/Output)

 # Python code here

-1. In a previous homework problem you calculated the moments of inertia for a data set.
-In the cell below, you will find arrays containing 1000 values for for mass, length, and radius just as you did in the other homework problem.
+1. In the cell below, you will find arrays containing \(1000\) values for mass, length, and radius just as you did in the other homework problem.

 1. Using a single line of code, calculate the moments of inertia for the entire data set using the familiar formula: \[ I = {1\over 4} M R^2 + {1\over 12} M L^2\]